okviz/okviz.github.io/_mydocs/synoptic-panel/features/drill-mode.md

 <video src="images/drill-mode.mp4" width="500" autoplay loop muted style="margin-top:-20px"></video>

-> Drill Mode also allows you to circumvent the **30,000 rows limit** of Power BI custom visuals, as you can display different maps at different levels of the data hierarchy.
+> Drill Mode also allows you to circumvent the **30,000 rows limit** of Power BI custom visuals, as you can display different maps at different levels of the data hierarchy, each with a subset of the data.

 ## How to Enable Drill Mode

 Drill Mode can be enabled in Synoptic Panel by adding more than a column to the ***Categories*** data role.
-In fact, the visual will display only a column at a time, and you can switch between them using the drill controls.
+In this case, the visual will display only a column at a time, and you can switch between them using the drill controls.

 <img src="images/enable-drill-mode.png" width="200">